 The Problem with Leadership by Quotes

-Let me start by declaring my own sins in what I am about to talk about – the use of leadership quotes.
-As a consultant, working in the leadership field for more than 20 years I have been tempted by and succumbed to the use of quotes in presentations and blogs.
-There it is… I confess!
+Let me begin by confessing my own culpability in what I am about to discuss: the use of leadership quotes.
+As a consultant working in the leadership field for over 20 years, I have often been tempted—and, admittedly, succumbed—to the use of quotes in presentations and blogs.
+There, I’ve said it—I confess!

-But the growth of social media and digital marketing has taken the use of leadership quotes to a new and maybe disturbing level.
-I often feel like some in the field (you know who you are) have reduced leadership to an ongoing series of quotes or what I call ‘leadership by quotes’.
+However, the rise of social media and digital marketing has elevated the use of leadership quotes to a new, and perhaps troubling, level.
+At times, I feel that certain practitioners in the field (you know who you are) have reduced leadership to little more than an endless string of quotes—what I call ‘leadership by quotes.’

-Now some may say that leadership by quotes does no harm and may even serve to inspire excellence in leadership.
-But does it?
+Now, some may argue that ‘leadership by quotes’ does no harm and may even serve to inspire excellence.
+But does it really?

 by Mark Busine